crozenboom/RFID-Locate-main/Testing/Movement Testing/CircleTests/Readme.md

 - for 1.5' radius, center point in the center of the antenna grid
  - clockwise, slow then fast, orientation 5
  - counterclockwise, slow then fast, orientation 5
+# CircleTest5
+- for 8.5' radius, center point in the center of the antenna grid
+ - clockwise, slow then fast, orientation 5
+ - counterclockwise, slow then fast, orientation 5

 # CircleMetadata.csv
 Contains information about the line path being tested for each csv file contained in the MoveTest# Folders.